MARTIMM/gnome-source-skim-tool/gnome-api2/gnome-pango/doc/md/Layout.md

 context-changed
 ---------------

-Forces recomputation of any state in the `PangoLayout` that might depend on the layout's context.
+Forces recomputation of any state in the **Gnome::Pango::Layout** that might depend on the layout's context.

 This function should be called if you make changes to the context subsequent to creating the layout.